George Jordan (footballer)

 George Jordan (1917 – 8 July 1944) was a Scottish footballer who played in the Scottish League for Cowdenbeath as a right back.

 Personal life

 In 1940, early in the Second World War, Jordan enlisted as a private in the Black Watch.
-He was killed in the Battle of Normandy on 8 July 1944 while serving with the 7th Battalion, Black Watch, part of the 51st (Highland) Division, and was buried in Ranville War Cemetery.
+He was killed in the Battle of Normandy on 8 July 1944, while serving with the 7th Battalion, part of the 51st (Highland) Division.
+Jordan was buried in Ranville War Cemetery.